 In the first of three studies reported in the new paper, participants answered several questions online about money worries and about their wealth growing up, for a measure of social class.
 Then they read the footbridge dilemma.
 The higher their class, the more likely they were to say pushing is okay (Even controlling for age, gender, ethnicity, religiosity, and political orientation.)

 In the second study, participants were told they were playing a game with four other people online, and that they’d randomly been assigned the role of “decider.”
 Further, they were told that each of the five participants would receive $5, but the decider could take money from one of the other players.
-Each dollar taken would be multiplied by two and distributed to each of the other three players (but not the decider the decider).
+Each dollar taken would be multiplied by two and distributed to each of the other three players (but not the decider).
 So one dollar becomes six.
 Subjects reported their household income, how much compassion and sympathy they felt for the player who would have money taken from him, and how much money they were going to take.
 Income was correlated with dollars taken, and this pattern was partially accounted for by reduced empathy.
 The wealthier the subject, the less he cared about the victim and the more willing he was to steal from him for the group’s overall benefit.

 The third study was like the second, but some subjects were asked to write about the feelings of the victim before taking his money.
 This time, among those who wrote about the victim, there was no class difference in dollars taken.
 Thinking about the victim’s feelings increased the empathy of upper-class participants to match that of the others.